IRS Mileage Rate for 2024: What Can Businesses Expect For The Upcoming Year

 Historical IRS Mileage Rates

-After the decrease in 2020 and 2021, business rates and miles driven for medical or moving purposes went up in 2022.
-This increase is related to higher average costs of driving.
-Fuel prices went through the roof, and together with rising insurance rates and lower depreciation rates, the changes in the IRS mileage rates were inevitable.
+After rates decreased in 2020 and 2021, rates for mileage associated with business travel and medical or moving purposes went up in 2022.
+With higher average driving costs, increased fuel prices, rising insurance rates, and lower depreciation rates, changes to the IRS mileage rates were inevitable.

 These new rates applied as of July 1st, 2022.

-The IRS Mileage Rate for 2021 and the Trends Before
+IRS Mileage Rates for 2021 and Previous Trends

 The IRS mileage rate for 2021 was issued on December 22nd, 2020.
 Beginning January 1st, 2021 through January 1st, 2022, the optional standard mileage rates were: